SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_bt_ble/wlan_https_bt_spp_ble_dual_role/readme.md

 * Keil Project
   - The Keil project is used to evaluate the application on STM32.
-  - Project path: `<Release_Package>/examples/snippets/wlan_bt_ble/wlan_https_bt_spp_ble_dual_role/projects/wlan_https_bt_spp_ble_dual_role-nucleo-f411re.uvprojx`
+  - Project path: `<SDK>/examples/snippets/wlan_bt_ble/wlan_https_bt_spp_ble_dual_role/projects/wlan_https_bt_spp_ble_dual_role-nucleo-f411re.uvprojx`

 ### 3.4 RTOS Support

 The Application supports both FreeRTOS.
-By default, the application project files (Keil) are provided with RTOS enabled in the release package.
+By default, the application project files (Keil) are provided with RTOS enabled in the SDK.
 So the application can be tested/validated under OS environment.

 ## 4. Application Configuration Parameters